miyamok/smartcontract-verification/README.md

 In case of Solidity, this analysis is useful to find a particular type of bug due to the memory/storage distinction.

 ### Example
-Here we discuss an example solidity program [a relative link](sample-solidity/structs.sol).
+Here we discuss an example solidity program [structs.sol](sample-solidity/structs.sol).
 It is a smart contract for an online shop where the functionalities dealing with orders and payments are implemented.

 The state variable <code>orders</code> is array of <code>Order</code>.
 It is a parsistent data and meant to record orders.